-In sync with my promise of bridging the (despised) gap between man and canine of late, here we’ll explore the origin of the phrase, ‘a dog is a man’s best friend’…
+In sync with this dog’s promise of bridging the (despised) gap between man and canine, here we’ll explore the origin of the phrase, ‘a dog is a man’s best friend’…

-Calling me a self glorifying dog already?
-Wait, I didn’t came up with this phrase…in fact neither my granddaddy dogs propounded this doctrine either…it was a gentleman from your species who is attributed for coining this immortal phrase.
-Here in this post, I unearth the relics from the Dog archives and present before you the wonderful tale of Mr. Vest…perhaps the best spokesperson that our muted breed ever had!
+Calling me a self-glorifying dog already?
+Wait, I didn’t come up with this phrase…in fact neither my granddaddy dogs propounded this doctrine either…it was a gentleman from your species who is attributed for coining this immortal phrase.
+Here in this post, I unearth the relics from the Dog archives and present before you the wonderful tale of Mr Vest…perhaps the best spokesperson that our muted breed ever had!

 The year was 1870, the place was peace court in Warrensburg, Missouri, USA.
 A short yet historic speech, was delivered by George Graham Vest on behalf of a plaintiff seeking damages from a neighbor for killing his dog(named Drum or Old Drum) in a case entitled, Burden v.
 Hornsby.
 During the trial, Vest famously stated that he would “win the case or apologize to every dog in Missouri.”

 As the case progressed and reached the climatic sequence, none in audience had anticipated what would take place next would go down in the history as a landmark event.
 Mr. Vest’s closing argument to the jury made no reference to any of the testimony offered during the trial, and instead offered a eulogy of sorts.

 “Gentlemen of the jury: The best friend a man has in this world may turn against him and become his enemy.
 His son or daughter that he has reared with loving care may prove ungrateful.
 Those who are nearest and dearest to us, those whom we trust with our happiness and our good name, may become traitors to their faith.
 The money that a man has, he may lose.
 It flies away from him, perhaps when he needs it the most.